mozilla-services/merino-py/tests/load/README.md

 * The `setup_k8s.sh` file, located in the `tests\load` directory, contains shell commands to **create** a GKE cluster, **setup** an existing GKE cluster or **delete** a GKE cluster
-  * Execute the following from the `tests\load` directory, to make the file
+  * Execute the following from the root directory, to make the file executable:
-    executable:
     ```shell
-    chmod +x setup_k8s.sh
+    chmod +x tests/load/setup_k8s.sh
     ```

 #### 3. Create the GCP Cluster